Fed criticized for missing red flags before bank collapse

 Now the consequences of the fall of Silicon Valley Bank, along with New York-based Signature Bank, which failed over the weekend, are complicating the Fed's upcoming decisions about how high to raise its benchmark interest rate in the fight against chronically high inflation.

-Many economists say the central bank would likely have raised rates by an aggressive half-point next week at its meeting, which would amount to a step up in its inflation fight.
-The Fed implemented a quarter-point hike in February, to about 4.6%, the highest level in 15 years.
+Many economists say the central bank would likely have raised rates by an aggressive half-point next week at its meeting, which would amount to a step up in its inflation fight, after the Fed implemented a quarter-point hike in February.
+Its rate currently stands at about 4.6%, the highest level in 15 years.

-That move followed a half-point increase in December and four increases of three-quarters of a point before that.

-Last week, many economists had suggested that Fed policymakers would raise their projection next week to 5.6%.
+Last week, many economists suggested that Fed policymakers would raise their projection for future rates next week to 5.6%.
 Now it's suddenly unclear how many additional rate increases the Fed will forecast.

 With the collapse of the two large banks fueling anxiety about other regional banks, the Fed may focus more on boosting confidence in the financial system than on its long-term drive to tame inflation.